The Truth of the Church of God

 We keep the Passover of the new covenant and observe the seventh day Sabbath on Saturday, according to the example of Jesus Himself.
 Women wear veils during prayer or worship, but men do not wear anything on their heads.
 We reject the worship of the cross because it is an idol according to the Bible, and we do not celebrate Christmas because December 25 is the birthday of the sun god.

-In these aspects, the Church of God is obviously different from many other churches in the world.
+In these aspects, the Church of God is distinctly different from many other churches in the world.

-For those who believe in God, the standard of judgment between right and wrong is not a church’s doctrine or someone’s words.
-Just because many people follow it, doesn’t make it true.
+For those who believe in God, the standard of judgment between right and wrong is not a church’s doctrine or a person’s opinion.
+Just because a certain doctrine is adopted by the majority, it does not mean that it is true.

 Many people seek the truth and salvation, longing for the word of God and heaven.
 We hope you will come to God the Father and God the Mother, who lead mankind to salvation and eternal life, so that you can find the truth and receive the free gift of the water of life.